projectzen/3axis-gui/README.md

-# 3axis-gui
-The touchscreen interface for the 3-Axis Prototyping machine
+# GUI for the 3-Axis Prototyping Machine

+This repo contains the Qt design files and code for the GUI that users will interact with when using the 3-Axis Prototying Machine.
+It uses Qt5.

+## Files

+`idle.xml` - The UI shown when the machine is waiting for input (idle).